Add To Favorites

 On the playground or in a large room, measure a line 50 yards (or meters) long with a tape measure.
 Count how many children, holding hands, are needed to reach across 50 yards.

-With a partner, choose a destination on another continent.
-Find out how far it is from where you live.
-Calculate how many children it would take to reach there.
+Working with a partner, students choose a destination on another continent.
+Students determine how far it is from where they live and calculate how many children it would take to reach there.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma